 To delete the Ubuntu partition, follow these steps on a Windows computer: right-click “This PC->Manage->Storage->Disk Management” Then proceed to delete the Ubuntu partitions, ensuring that they are indeed Ubuntu partitions, as indicated in the image below.

-After deleting the partitions, you can close Disk Management or Minitool.
+After deleting the partitions, you can close Disk Management.
 Your Windows system should now boot directly without the GRUB menu, and you’ll have reclaimed the disk space previously used by Ubuntu.